bolanosv/AutomatedRadioEvaluationSuite/README.md

 The instrument control code, including support scripts for the main application, can be found in the [src](src) directory for the ARES `.mlapp` file and the [src/support](src/support) folder for supporting `.m` files.
 These can be referenced for custom scripts.

-Sample data can be found in the [data](./data) folder to plot sample measurements.
+Sample data for plotting measurements is available in the [data](./data) directory.

 ## Compatibility